 In addition to the bees, we raise a couple of older and very silly Angora goats and CVM/Romedale sheep who are more like big, lovable family dogs than farm animals.
 We use their fiber to make our 100% Felted Wool Dryer Balls, in return treating them to their favorite snacks of banana peels, acorns, Christmas trees, and the earbuds they occasionally find in our pockets.

 In search of all things natural, we formulated our own all natural, environmentally friendly Lavender Laundry Soap.
 It is gentle enough for the most sensitive skin, yet strong enough to tackle the toughest stains.
 Just requiring one small scoop per load and getting up to 100 loads per jar, our laundry soap is more cost efficient than conventional brands and leaves your clothes soft, bright and always clean without the use of synthetic chemicals or fillers.

 Maggie Osborn, a true southerner, also an Appalachian State grad, creates the recipes and formulas for all our soaps and cleaning products.
-Five years later, she is still learning to adjust to Ohio's temperatures.
+Six years later, she is still learning to adjust to Ohio's temperatures.

 When not at the farm, these two can be found manning Brighton Wool & Honey Co.'s booths at various farmers' markets and craft shows around Northeast Ohio.